nerdschoolbergen/build-and-deploy/exercise-1/README.md

 * Git overview: [About Git](https://docs.github.com/en/get-started/using-git/about-git) on GitHub Docs
 * [Push commits to a remote](https://docs.github.com/en/get-started/using-git/pushing-commits-to-a-remote-repository) on GitHub Docs
 * [Get changes from a remote](https://docs.github.com/en/get-started/using-git/getting-changes-from-a-remote-repository) on GitHub Docs

-For more in depth learning, [Git-it](https://github.com/jlord/git-it-electron) is recommended.

 :book: Feel free to always ask the instructors for help, as git can be overwhelming for beginners.